 - Spoofed in King of the Hill, where Dale tells Hank to dispose of the witnesses to a minor accident.

 - The Simpsons, when Lisa unearths what looks like an angel:

-D'oh!
+Burns: D'oh!
 Fiddle-faddle, everyone knows our mutants have flippers.
 Oh!
 I've said too much.
 Smithers, use the amnesia ray.

 Burns: Precisely.
 Be sure to wipe your own memory clear when you've finished.

-- Taken to an extreme in Young Justice, the Reach scientist is concerned when the Reach is finally exposed as invaders and lose their invitation to Earth since it means the Green Lantern Corp will be able to target them.
+- Taken to an extreme in Young Justice (2010), the Reach scientist is concerned when the Reach is finally exposed as invaders and lose their invitation to Earth since it means the Green Lantern Corp will be able to target them.
 Black Beetle figures there won't be any evidence of a treaty violation if Earth is destroyed.
 Black Beetle is willing to kill billions to cover his tracks.